-- Coordinated system of procedural safeguards • - Coordinated system of staff development and parent education. • - Coordinated system of curriculum development and alignment with the core curriculum. - Coordinated system of internal program review, evaluation of the effectiveness of the local plan and implementation of a local plan accountability mechanism. - Coordinated system of data collection and management. - Coordination of interagency agreements. - Coordination of services to medical facilities. - Coordination of services to licensed children's institutions and foster family homes. - Preparation and transmission of required Special Education Local Plan Area reports.
-EC 56205(a)(12)(D)(ii)(V) - Assist and participate in Community Advisory Committee activities. ۰ - The SELPA Director will act as liaison between the CAC and the SELPA Governing Board, sharing information and recommendations between the two groups. - Coordination of transportation services for individuals with exceptional needs. • - Coordination of career and vocational education and transition services. • - Assurance of full educational opportunity. • - Monitor the appropriate use of federal, state and local funds allocated for special • education programs.
+- Coordination of the Special Education Local Plan Area and the implementation of the local plan. - Coordinated system of identification and assessment - Coordinated system of procedural safeguards - Coordinated system of staff development and parent education. - Coordinated system of curriculum development and alignment with the core curriculum. - Coordinated system of internal program review, evaluation of the effectiveness of the local plan and implementation of a local plan accountability mechanism. - Coordinated system of data collection and management. - Coordination of interagency agreements. - Coordination of services to medical facilities.

+- · Coordination of services to licensed children's institutions and foster family homes. - Preparation and transmission of required Special Education Local Plan Area reports.
+EC 56205(a)(12)(D)(ii)(V) - Assist and participate in Community Advisory Committee activities. - The SELPA Director will act as liaison between the CAC and the SELPA Governing Board, sharing information and recommendations between the two groups. - Coordination of transportation services for individuals with exceptional needs. - Coordination of career and vocational education and transition services. - Assurance of full educational opportunity. - Monitor the appropriate use of federal, state and local funds allocated for special education programs.
 EC56205(a)(12)(D)(ii)(IV) - Direct instructional program support.